larkx/web_wallet/README.md

     $ npm start

-Start another shell, navigate to the web wallet directory, and start the PTS client:
+Start another shell, navigate to the web wallet directory, and start the LarkX client:

-    $ pts_client --server \
+    $ larkx_client --server \
         --rpcuser=test --rpcpassword=test \
-        --httpdendpoint=127.0.0.1:8800
+        --httpdendpoint=127.0.0.1:6000

-The client finds the local GUI code and launches a web server, which you can access by opening <http://localhost:8800>.
+The client finds the local GUI code and launches a web server, which you can access by opening <http://localhost:6000>.
 You could also achieve this by setting the `htdocs` parameter in your config file.

 As long as you keep `npm start` running, the app will automatically be